learn-co-curriculum/dsc-data-science-processes/README.md

 The output of this stage is preprocessed data that is more "clean" that it was at the start of this stage--although the dataset is not quite ready for modeling yet.
 **_Transformation_**:

 During this stage, you'll take your preprocessed data and transform it in a way that makes it more ideal for modeling.
-This may include steps like feature engineering, and dimensionality reduction.
+This may include steps like feature engineering and dimensionality reduction.
 At this stage, you'll also deal with things like checking for and removing multicollinearity from the dataset.
 Categorical data should also be converted to numeric format through one-hot encoding during this step.

 The output of this stage is a dataset that is now ready for modeling.
 All null values and outliers are removed, categorical data has been converted to a format that a model can work with, and the dataset is generally ready for experimentation with modeling.